cgebbe/udacity-data-engineer/3_lakes/README.md

 - S3 bucket itself resides in no VPC!
 - VPC endpoint
   - enables communication between private VPC and other AWS services
+  - When executing AWS Glue jobs, one selects a VPC!
 - route table
   - directs traffic to VPC endpoint